 A compact, floor-standing transmission line featuring two Eikonas per cabinet.
 Although only 826 mm tall, this loudspeaker gives good bass down to 30 Hz.
 The design is described here and a subsequent blog gives an innovative translam construction, with downloadable CNC cutting plans.
 AA taller, slimmer version is available as the TL2 with identical performance.

 This design is discussed in full in our Audio Building Blocks series.
 The 1.2 metre tall enclosure houses 4 Eikona units, giving 92dB/watt sensitivity and 400 watts power handling, plus all the imaging benefits of a line array.
 It is a reflex design, intended for use away from walls.
 For an against-the-wall enclosure, see the Triangular Array below.

 This features four Eikonas per speaker in an elegant triangular column.
 The enclosure shape has a number of benefits which are explained in our design blog.
 The system is aimed at high-end home cinema systems and hi-fi systems where the speakers need to be discrete but capable of concert-hall performance.
 The enclosure is sealed with a QTS of 0.7, which is ideal for use with a sub-woofer.

 You can download the plans for the Triangular Array here.

-Our largest and most powerful Eikona loudspeaker to date.
-The TLA is a substantial, transmission line speaker capable of handling the full power and majesty of orchestral music.
+Our largest and most powerful Eikona system to date.
+The TLA is a substantial, transmission line loudspeaker capable of handling the full power and majesty of orchestral music.
 The line has been carefully optimised for the Eikonas and the design is receiving rave reviews from constructors.
 Read the design blog and download the construction guide here.

 This is a 1-metre high mass-loaded, transmission line designed for us by Mark Dikovics.
 This slim enclosure is -3dB at 27 Hz and is capable of handling the full orchestral range.